• Buy Our Toolkit!

 Was it out of 50?
 No, it wasn’t. it was out of a 100.
 That’s when I realised that I had

 Sitting at the edge of the pool, I felt like crying.
 I couldn’t believe it.
-I had come all the way from Singapore to England
+I had come all the way from Singapore to England… to fail?

 That’s when I realised I truly needed to bring up my game.
 If I was not going to be serious, the 35 would not be an isolated event, but a continual series.